Kosovo and Serbia near accord to end ethnic partition

 The shifting sands in Serbia come with Milosevic's heirs at the helm, nationalists who fought for Kosovo but who now say the territory is all but lost.

-The EU-led talks have already yielded deals on management of the Kosovo-Serbia border, recognition of vehicle licence plates and university diplomas, trade relations and other practical problems arising from Serbia's refusal to recognise Kosovo.
+The EU-led talks have already yielded deals on management of the Kosovo-Serbia border, recognition of vehicle license plates and university diplomas, trade relations and other practical problems arising from Serbia's refusal to recognize Kosovo.

 But the key to lasting stability is the ethnic dividing line that runs through Mitrovica and is the focus of a 6,000-strong NATO peacekeeping force.